Scaling up Group Closeness Maximization: Introduction

 \section{Introduction}

 One of the main tasks in social network analysis is the identification of important nodes.
 For this reason, numerous centrality measures have been introduced over the years and much work has been put into the efficient computation of centrality scores for individual nodes.
-Closeness centrality is one of the widely-used measures; it ranks the nodes according to their inverse average shortest-path distance to the other nodes.
+Closeness centrality is one of the widely-used measures; it ranks the nodes according to the reciprocal of their average shortest-path distance to the other nodes.
 Intuitively, a node with high closeness is a node that is close, on average, to the other nodes of the network and can therefore reach them quickly.

 In their seminal work, Borgatti and Everett~\cite{doi:10.1080/0022250X.1999.9990219} extended the concept of centrality to \textit{groups} of nodes.
 For a node $v$ and a group $S$ of other nodes, the distance between $v$ and $S$ is defined as the minimum distance between $v$ and the elements of $S$.
 Then, a group of nodes has high closeness when its average distance to the other nodes is small.
 Finding central groups of nodes is an important task for many applications.
 For example, in social networks, retailers might want to select a group of nodes as promoters of their product, in order to maximize the spread among users~\cite{DBLP:conf/kdd/KempeKT03}.
 In this context, picking the $k$ most central nodes might lead to a large overlap in the set of influenced nodes, whereas there might be $k$ nodes that are not among the most central when considered individually, but that influence different areas of the graph.